Bayeux

 The tapestry was originally displayed here in the cathedral before being moved to its current location in the Centre Guillaume le Conquerant.
 Note that the stained glass windows in the cathedral, like the tapestry, tell the story of William the Conqueror.

+The Bayeux Tourist office can give you a useful leaflet with a suggested route to follow as you explore the centre, giving information about the individual sites you pass along the way.
 If the office is closed or you don't have time to complete the route then as a minimum you should explore the streets around the tourist office itself (Rue Saint Jean), the town around the cathedral and then stroll along the Rue de la Maitrise to the Place Charles de Gaulle.

 Nearby, Bayeux also houses the largest British war cemetery in Normandy.
 The cemetery is very moving, immaculately kept and the graves are planted with a lovely mix of perennials and red roses.
 Families of British soldiers buried here were offered the chance to write a message to be engraved on the headstone and reading the messages is a very poignant experience.